 Conclusion: Reduce those HTTP requests

-As you can see, plenty techniques are available to decrease the loading time of your website.
-By far, the biggest improvement you can make is reducing the amount HTTP requests you send to the server.
+As you can see, plenty of techniques are available to decrease the loading time of your website.
+By far, the biggest improvement you can make is reducing the amount of HTTP requests you send to the server.
 Additionally, making the files smaller through minification can also help speed things up.

 Read more: Site speed: tools and suggestions »